 Attorneys for Hit and Run Accidents and the SR 1 Form

 If you were involved in a traffic crash and left the scene, then a criminal investigation has begun.
-Contact an experienced hit and run defense attorney in San Francisco at Ticket Crushers to discuss your obligations after a traffic crash.
+Contact an experienced hit and run defense attorney in California at Ticket Crushers to discuss your obligations after a traffic crash.
 We represent clients after a hit and run involving only property damage and more serious crimes of leaving the scene of a crash involving personal injury.

 Never talk to a law enforcement officer if you committed a crime by leaving the scene.
 Instead, retain an experienced criminal defense attorney who can help you deal with the officer investigating the crash, your insurance company, and your requirements to report the accident.